Exact sampling of molecules in chemical space: Conclusion

 \section{Conclusion}

-An MC-based method was introduced to identify shortcomings of molecular representations designed for supervised learning tasks.
-It enables exact sampling of distributions of molecules defined in terms of distances within the original feature space with greater explainability than deep learning approaches.
-Access to molecules with given similarity may help design new feature-based representation vectors by tailoring the average property change with respect to representation distance (s.
-Fig.~\ref{fig:properties_distance}a,b).
-The sampling probabilities can be accessed by a simple comparison of molecular features.
-This could be particularly useful for interpretable descriptors commonly used in cheminformatics.

-A near linear trend between the initial value of the central molecule and the radial slope, $m^{P}_{l} \propto \bar{P}_{l}(0)$, was found and allows estimating a lower bound for the maximal slope given by the molecule with the largest property value [s.
+An MC-based method was introduced to enable exact sampling of distributions of molecules defined in terms of distances within the original feature space.
+Essentially, the sampling probabilities are determined by a comparison of molecular features.
+This is particularly useful for interpretable descriptors commonly used in cheminformatics and may help in analyzing feature-based representation vectors.
+Using the introduced sampling method a nearly linear trend between the initial value of the central molecule and the radial slope, $m^{P}_{l} \propto \bar{P}_{l}(0)$, was found (s.~Fig.~\ref{fig:slope_properties}).
+Note that the necessary simulations (s.~\ref{sec:relating_d_and_p}) were only possible because of exact sampling with respect to the distances.
+Using the linear relationship a lower bound for the maximal slope in chemical space can be estimated given by the molecule with the largest property value [s.
 Eq.~(\ref{eq:max_slope})].
 We hypothesize this trend is due to the difference between the initial molecule and the average property value, but this observation warrants further investigation.
-Several aspects could be investigated building on this work: (i) incorporating control for synthetic accessibility\cite{doi:10.1021/acs.jcim.2c00246} into the generation of molecules will further enhance its utility. (ii) Identifying pairs of molecules that are close in representation but have significantly different properties, sometimes referred to as activity cliffs,\cite{doi:10.1021/acs.jcim.2c01073} presents a challenge for existing predictive models -- in particular for ligand-based drug-design applications of ML. (iii) Investigating the effect of different choices of metrics on the structure of CCS, for instance, Tanimoto\cite{Tanimoto1958} or Wasserstein.\cite{wasserstein} Finally, the method presented here may also serve as a tool to invert molecular representations with applications to molecular property optimization.
+Several aspects could be investigated building on this work: (i) incorporating control for synthetic accessibility\cite{doi:10.1021/acs.jcim.2c00246} into the generation of molecules will further enhance its utility. (ii) Identifying pairs of molecules that are close in representation but have significantly different properties, sometimes referred to as activity cliffs,\cite{doi:10.1021/acs.jcim.2c01073} presents a challenge for existing predictive models -- in particular for ligand-based drug-design applications of ML. (iii) Investigating the effect of different choices of metrics on the structure of CCS, for instance, Tanimoto\cite{Tanimoto1958} or Wasserstein.\cite{wasserstein,10.1063/1.4964627} (iv) Systematic generation of molecules far from an initial molecule may find application for farthest point sampling often used for active learning strategies.\cite{DRAL2020291,doi:10.1021/acs.jpcc.2c03854} Finally, the method presented here may also serve as a tool to invert molecular representations with applications to molecular property optimization.